torivara/terraform-exercises/README.md

 1. Install Terraform on your machine (required for running Terraform actions).
 2. Install Azure CLI on your machine (required for authenticating Terraform to Azure).
 3. Install Hashicorp Terraform extension in VSCode.
+4. Create a folder for your Terraform project (c:\terraform\dojo-coding) or something similar.
+Avoid using spaces in the name as this can cause issues.
-4. Configure your Terraform and provider version constraints with a `version.tf` file.
+5. Configure your Terraform and provider terraform and provider versions with a `version.tf` file.
-5. Configure Terraform to use the [AzureRM provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs) by creating a `provider.tf` file.
+6. Configure Terraform to use the [AzureRM provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs) by creating a `provider.tf` file.
 7. Initialize your Terraform configuration.
+8. Run terraform plan and apply to see if there are changes needed and the config is valid.

-- **Hint**: Use the Terraform documentation to find the syntax for declaring providers and initializing configurations.
+- **Hint**: Use the Terraform documentation to find the syntax for declaring providers and [version constraints](https://developer.hashicorp.com/terraform/language/expressions/version-constraints).
+- **Hint**: Use the [documentation](https://developer.hashicorp.com/terraform/language/settings#specifying-provider-requirements) to find how this is configured.
 - **Hint**: Use winget (or another package manager) to install Terraform and Azure CLI.
 This simplifies future software updates.

+### Exercise 1: Basic generic tasks

+Do these exercises if you are not familiar with Terraform to get a feel for the syntax.

+**Objective**: Getting to know functions, expressions, variable types.

+There are ten tasks defined [here](https://github.com/torivara/dojo-terraform/blob/main/01-basic-generic-tasks/exercises.md).
+Do them at your own pace, and if you feel like getting to know the HCL syntax before starting some resource creation in Azure.

 ### Exercise 2: Defining Variables, Locals, and Outputs (local state)